 Multiple graphics cards

-If you select CUDA or OpenCL a small black arrow appears next to the word 'Device'.
+If you select CUDA a small arrow appears next to the word 'Device'.
 Clicking this will open a small subsection like this:

 If you have more than one card in your machine, this will contain all the available cards.
 You can choose which one(s) to use for rendering.
 If you deselect both Cycles 4D will default to the CPU instead.